SEMICeu/OpenGuidelines/xml/guidelines.md

 **Disclaimer**
-The status of this guideline is a working draft.
+The status of this guideline is a _**working draft**_.
+It SHOULD NOT be considered as an official guideline for producing or managing XML serializations for the Core Vocabularies, but it should be considered as a discussion note to investigate the expectations on XML serializations for the Core Vocabularies by reusers.

 # Introduction